jnozzi/cocoadev.com/SiteContent/General/JobOffer.markdown

 Please send your confidential resume and inquires to jspencer@optimaleng.com

-''Please keep the formatting on this page consistent. :-)''
+*Please keep the formatting on this page consistent. :-)*

 ----

 June 19, 2006
-[[FileMaker]], Inc. (a wholly owned subsidiary of Apple Computer) is the leading standalone desktop database company. [[FileMaker]] has an established product line and large customer base.
+General/FileMaker, Inc. (a wholly owned subsidiary of Apple Computer) is the leading standalone desktop database company.
+General/FileMaker has an established product line and large customer base.
 We are developing new and exciting technologies and products that will dramatically enhance our position in the marketplace.
 This position is located in Santa Clara, CA.

-[[FileMaker]] is seeking an exceptional software engineer capable of helping us to create a new Cocoa product for Mac OS X.
+General/FileMaker is seeking an exceptional software engineer capable of helping us to create a new Cocoa product for Mac OS X.

 The ideal candidate will be a Mac OS X generalist with thorough